 - Vivian Hendriksz |

 London - It's a new year, which means it is time fashion houses started searching for new creative direction and Jil Sander is no exception.
-The Milan-based label is said to had hired not one, but two new creative directors, in the form of married duo Lucie and Luke Meier to succeed Rodolfo Paglialunga, according to sources from WWD.
+The Milan-based label is said to have hired not one, but two new creative directors, in the form of married duo Lucie and Luke Meier to succeed Rodolfo Paglialunga, according to sources from WWD.

 Jil Sander said to appoint Lucie and Luke Meier as new co-creative directors